-Ms. Singh just became eligible for Medicare.
+Ms. Foley has just become eligible for Medicare.
 However, she is not eligible for premium-free Part A. She has chosen not to pay the premium to obtain Part A but will enroll in Part B. She asks her broker whether she can get coverage for her prescription drugs as well.
 Her broker correctly advises her that she is eligible to enroll in Part D and may choose among the free-standing PDPs available in the area in which she lives.

 Mr. Page has Original Medicare and gets his Part D coverage through a standalone PDP.
-During the Annual Election Period, he wishes to enroll in an MA HMO.
-If Mr. Page chooses an MA HMO, he may no longer get his Part D benefits through a standalone PDP and must choose a plan through the HMO that includes Part D benefits (an MA-PD) if he wishes to maintain prescription drug coverage.
+During the Annual Election Period, he wishes to enroll in an MA HMO to take advantage of a broad range of supplemental benefits.
+His broker correctly advises Mr. Page that if he chooses an MA HMO, he may no longer get his Part D benefits through a standalone PDP and must choose a plan through the HMO that includes Part D benefits (an MA-PD) if he wishes to maintain prescription drug coverage.